OpenID Connect Client-Initiated Backchannel Authentication (CIBA)¶

 While the user haven't completed the authentication yet the token endpoint will respond with a 400

-error.
-Keep polling this endpoint until you get a different error with a 400 response, or a 200 response with theid_token
+Keep polling this endpoint until you get a different error with a 400 response, or a 200 response with the

 got from your permissions POST request.
 Be aware that it can return a 404 error code